Six people injured in LPG cylinder blast in Delhi | Law-Order

 It was a residential complex where families live on rent in separate rooms, near Laxmi Narayan Mandir at Narela-Bawana Road, a police official said.

 The injured were identified as Vijay, 28, Bobby, 24, Pooja, 36, Neelam, 26, Rena Devi, 34, and Ritesh, 16, the officer said.
 They have been admitted to Raj Harish Chandra Hospital where their condition is stated to be stable, he said.
-Further investigation is underway, he added.
+Delhi Police in their statement said that they received a PCR call regarding the cylinder blast and a team was immediately rushed to the spot.
+Due to the blast some walls were destroyed.

+Police further said that the injured were shifted to Raja Haris Chandra Hospital in Narela.

+Later, Vijay, Bobby, Neelam, and Pooja were shifted to LNJP Hospital for further treatment, the statement said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)